Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 Tract Minority % - This is the percentage of the tract's total

-calculated by dividing the Minority Population by the Tract Population.
+population minus white alone population according to the 2010 SF1.
+It is calculated by dividing the Minority Population by the Tract Population.

-Number of Families - This is the number of families in the
+Number of Families - This is the number of families in the tract as determined by the 2010 ACS.

-tract as determined by the 2000 Census.
-A family is defined as two or more
+A family is defined as two or more related people living together.

-Number of Households - This is the number of households in the
+Number of Households - This is the number of households in the tract as determined by the 2010 ACS.
+A household is any residence,

-those occupied by single people and unrelated groups of two or more.
-By
+including those occupied by single people and unrelated groups of two or more.
+By definition, all families are also considered households, but not all

-are families.
+households are families.

-Non-Hispanic White Population - This is the number
+Non-Hispanic White Population - This is the number of

 Tract Minority Population - This is the census tract's total

-American Indian Population - This is the number of people in
+American Indian Population - This is the number of people in the

 Asian/Hawaiian/Pacific Islander Population - This is the number